-The secret to overcoming social anxiety ultimately lies in your insecurities.
+The secret to overcoming social anxiety ultimately lies in overcoming your insecurities.

-Because in order to stop caring about what others think of you, you need to change the way that you think about yourself.
+Because in order to stop caring about what people think of you, you need to change the way that you think about yourself.

-Core beliefs are the things that we deem to be the absolute truth about ourselves and others, shaping how we perceive ourselves, our relationships and the world.
-Negative core beliefs are particularly detrimental to mental wellbeing and self-esteem because we place such high value on them, believing them to be true subconsciously and without question.
+Core beliefs are the things that we deem to be the absolute truth about the world.
+Negative core beliefs are particularly detrimental to our mental health because we place such high value on them.
+We often believe them to be true subconsciously and without question.

-That feeling of “nobody likes me” is nothing more than a negative, often self-fulfilling core belief.
-It doesn’t reflect truth, and part of overcoming social anxiety is learning to identify this.
+That feeling of “nobody likes me” is usually nothing more than a negative, often self-fulfilling core belief.
+It doesn’t reflect the truth!

-Once you start challenging your core beliefs, you’ll quickly realise just how self-sabotaging (and unproductive) it is to put so much value into other people’s opinions.
-Start putting more value into your own opinions about yourself because they are the only ones that really matter.
+Once you start acknowledging your insecure core beliefs, you’ll quickly see just how upsetting and self-sabotaging it is to put so much value into other people’s opinions.
+Instead, focus on healing from any past trauma, embracing your quirks and improving your confidence.

 2. Use Positive Affirmations Daily

 Come up with some positive affirmations that align with your aspired reality.
 Look at yourself in the mirror and repeat them to yourself over and over again.
-This is such a good way of transforming negative thought patterns into positive ones, boosting your self-esteem whilst putting your own values above those of other people.
 Try things like: